jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 ## U26: Directory enquiries [U26]

 When you have a directory containing a mixture of files and directories, it is not often clear which is which.
-One solution is to use `ls -l` which will put a â€˜dâ€™ at the start of each line of output for items which are directories.
+One solution is to use `ls -l` which will put a 'd' at the start of each line of output for items which are directories.
 A better solution is to use `ls -p`.
 This command simply adds a trailing slash character to those items which are directories.
 Compare the following:

 	$ ls
 	Applications	Data	file1 	Code	Documentation	file2